 Information on what paid and unpaid leave is available for new parents can be found on the MBIE website.

 Parental Leave (or maternity leave) is unpaid leave of up to 18 weeks.
+On 1 July 2018, parental leave will increase to 22 weeks.
 During this time the employee may be eligible for payments from the Inland Revenue for paid parental leave.
 Employees can apply for paid parental leave by completing the form on the Inland Revenue website.

 Many employers agree to pay out an employee's leave and holiday pay when they go on parental leave.
 If you wish to do so, simply run a Final Pay for the employee but don't specify a Finish Date.